lm3nitro/Projects/New/Scapy/Scapy SRC Port Scan.md

 ## Script creation:

-A oreviousky stated in the beginning, I will be utilizing Python and along withthe Scapy library:
+As previousky stated in the beginning, I will be utilizing Python and along with the Scapy library:

 ![Pasted image 20241013191549](https://github.com/user-attachments/assets/0288b8c6-e0cc-426f-8204-29b82dd6a44e)

-### Scanning the server with specify source ports with Scapy:
+This is the script I created and used to canning the server with specify source ports:

 ```